 This method can be used if you wish to periodically schedule counting of items.

-Oracle offers a tool called ABC Analysis.
-This tool can be used to analyse your inventory and break up your items into classes based on criteria you specify.
+You can use an Oracle-recommended strategy called ABC Analysis to analyse your inventory and break up your items into classes based on criteria you specify.
 For example, on-hand value, on-hand quantity, historical transaction quantity and historical transaction value.

 You can setup cycle counts to be performed based on your ABC Analysis.
 In there, you can determine the frequency of your cycle counts and how many times a year each class of items should be counted.